 Ever heard of the term Relaxation Response?
 It was coined from a book of the same name, authored by Dr. Herbert Benson.
 In it, he describes this response as your personal ability to release chemicals and brain signals that make your muscles and organs slow down and increase blood flow to the brain.
 Basically, it’s the opposite of the “fight or flight” response some people are naturally inclined to.
 Dr. Benson found that the use of the Relaxation Response can even help health problems caused by chronic stress, like fibromyalgia, insomnia, hypertension, anxiety disorders, or more.
 One part of the Relaxation Response is just breathing—being aware of your breaths, and ultimately calming yourself.

 If you feel the hysteria setting in, get off your butt, leave your iPhone at your desk, and take a walk somewhere peaceful—and preferably green.
 According to this study, volunteers who walked through a green space (say, a park or forest) entered a more meditative state than those who walked through busy streets.
-The University of Washington also found that taking a walk in a park or being outside in nature helps conquer mental fatigue and even boosts your brain activity.
+The University of Washington's Green Cities: Good Health project also found that taking a walk in a park or being outside in nature helps conquer mental fatigue and even boosts your brain activity.

 The first thing most of us want to do when we’re feeling stressed is to drown our anxiety in something doughy, fried, or both.
 Stress-eating is a real term, after all.
 Instead of reaching for your go-to comfort food, replace those saturated fats with good fats, like you’d find in an avocado or an egg.
 The connection between the gut and brain is huge—it’s called the gut-brain axis—and lots of interesting data supports the idea that the gut is a major mediator of the stress response.
 Instead of giving into your gut, try one of these healthy snacks or carb-curbing tricks.